Jay-Idrees/Web-Programming/README.md

 14. Which request method might an attacker use to figure out which HTTP requests an HTTP server will accept?

+> The attacker could use get or options

 #### Sessions and Cookies